 - Turtle Tank setup guide

-- A 40 gallon tank can barely accommodate a juvenile red-eared slider.
-These are very active animals that can grow quite large (12” diameter) and need lots of room to swim.
+- The 40 gallon tank can barely accommodate a juvenile red-eared slider.
+These are very active animals that can grow quite large (up to 12” shell length) and need lots of room to swim — the general rule is 10 gallons of water per inch of shell.
 The chamfered design is pretty, though.

 - Admittedly, the light rail is a cool concept.

-- The basking platform filter is another cool idea, but given the design, it’s most likely not powerful enough to handle the incredible messes that a turtle can make.
+- The basking platform filter is likely too weak to be useful.
+The design is a cool idea, and quite attractive, but given that extremely powerful external canister filters are standard use among aquatic turtle owners, it’s most likely not powerful enough to handle the incredible messes that a turtle can make.

-- Turtle tank setup guide is also nice to have, but likely insufficient.
+- The turtle tank setup guide is nice to have, but likely insufficient.

-I’m concerned that there is no water heater on this list, as red-eared sliders need a water temperature between 76-84 degrees — higher than room temperature.
+I’m very concerned that there is no water heater on this list, as red-eared sliders need a water temperature between 75-85°F, which is generally higher than room temperature.
+Cold water can lead to health problems like respiratory infections.

 How do we fix it?

-- Replace the filter with something that will actually be able to handle the turtle’s muck.
-You’ll be looking at some of the most powerful filters on the market to meet this requirement.
-Expect to pay $50 minimum.
+- Replace the filter with something that will actually be able to handle the turtle’s muck — and the extra water volume.
+You’ll be looking at some of the most powerful filters on the market to meet this requirement, as a turtle filter needs to be able to handle at least 2-3x the amount of water in the tank.
+Expect to pay at least $250.

-- Install a thermometer for checking water temps ($5), and then buy a temp gun for monitoring the basking spot ($12).
+- Install a (non-glass) thermometer for checking water temps ($5), and then buy a temp gun for monitoring the basking spot ($15).

-- Add some artificial plants for the turtle to enjoy digging up and hiding in ($20).
+- Add some live plants for the turtle to hide in and graze on ($40).

 Zilla Desert Reptile Starter Kit 10 with Light and Heat, $66